 - Sean Carroll’s Mindscape.
 50% killer.
 Although no-one seems to agree about which 50%, which I suppose is a recommendation.

 - Endless Thread.
 50% Killer.
 Reddit-supported podcast about things that happen on Reddit, which is genuinely interesting because Reddit is interesting, in parts, just in a 1% filler-99%-killer kind of way.
-As such, this is kind of a weapons-grade enriched content program.
+As such, this is a weapons-grade content enrichment program.

 - The Dream.
 80% killer.